Yes, tech can help lower stress with Parkinson’s.

 Online fitness

 The Brian Grant Foundation is all about using online tools to help make fitness fun for people with Parkinson’s.
 Work out with us in the comfort of your own home through our series of fitness videos that show you different exercises that can help fight symptoms of Parkinson’s.
-You can join us for aerobics, boxing, bootcamp, pilates, tai chi, yoga and more!
+You can join us for aerobics, boxing, bootcamp, pilates, tai chi, yoga, and more!

 Social media

 It’s important to be mindful about how often you use social media and why.
 If you find yourself feeling the negative effects, unplug for a bit and try one of the old-fashioned ways of connecting with others: make a phone call, mail a card, or better yet, say hello in person.
-Tech can do a lot of cool things for us, but it will never replace genuine human connection.
+Tech can do a lot of cool things, but it will never replace genuine human connection.